kenneth558/plant_resistance_primary_perception_IN_DEVELOPMENT/latest developments on this project.md

+<dl><dt>07 July 2019</dt></dl>I made a few tweaks on the PCB design and couldn't think of any more to make, so I ordered that latest PCB design which updated the PCB design published by OSH Park to the very latest.
+Still, be aware that I have NOT assembled any PCB fully enough to operate.
+I expect I will do so in about a week, but I cannot claim any of this project works in its present design.
+All developers of hardware and software know enough that future changes in circuit and software should still be expected at this stage of the project.

 <dl><dt>06 July 2019</dt></dl>Discovered I neglected to order one last(?) component needed for board completion.
 Ordered it from USA, and I expect arrival in a week maybe.
 I also discovered a silkscreen imperfection and posted a new PCB layout on this site only (not on OSH Park site until my next PCB order happens) correcting it.

 <dl><dt>03 July 2019</dt></dl>Today I placed my electronics component order that I expect will complete my purchase of all remaining components I need to populate and energize the first rendition of this project.
 Enough of the order should arrive in two days to get it working.